Article

 Big Diversity at a Small Scale

-Only one brief inventory of lichens had previously been conducted in the park, and no bryophyte inventories had ever been attempted.
-So scientists from the National Park Service’s Inventory & Monitoring Division arranged for an inventory of bryophytes and lichens in the Yeon property of the park.
-The primary goal was to capture the complete “who’s who” of lichen and bryophyte species in this section of the park.
-A secondary focus was to document any rare species encountered.
-In particular, researchers hoped to find the very rare lichen, Pannaria rubiginosa, previously recorded in the park.
+Until recently, only a brief lichen inventory had been conducted in the park, and bryophytes had never been surveyed.
+So, scientists from the National Park Service Inventory and Monitoring Division arranged for an inventory of bryophytes and lichens in the Yeon property of the park.
+Their primary goal was to document the full diversity of species in this section of the park, with a secondary aim of detecting rare species—especially the elusive Pannaria rubiginosa, a rare lichen previously found in the area.

 A rare lichen species, Pannaria rubiginosa, found on a willow.

-Pannaria rubiginosa, a rare lichen species found during the survey, growing on a willow.
+Pannaria rubiginosa, a rare lichen species, was found during the survey growing on a willow.
 This species is considered critically imperiled by the Oregon Biodiversity Information Center.

 NPS